Fawzan91/project1/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Unit Project #1: Slackbot

+### Project features
+has 3 commands which inhance the collaboration between members and adds some spice.

+* anytime bot hears  word `announce` in the channel, bot send a microphone and a pointing finger up.
+* every time bot hears run bot responses with running emoji.
+* you can ask bot directly for a sad , happy or any kind of music you like by typing "@bot sing me a `sad` song".
+* try typing `what is love` ;)
+ :shipit:  :shipit:

 ### Overview

 We've been using Slack to communicate with each other for the first couple weeks of the class.
 Now it is time to build our very own Slackbot to add a fun interactive component to the chat room.
 A Slackbot is an integration into slack that can either respond to specific phrases that are mentioned in Slack or they can post things from outside of slack into a channel or private conversation.
 There are now entire startups built on top of Slackbots.
 For example, people have built Slackbots that let you hail an Uber from them or schedule meetings with different members of your team (where it searches your Google Calendar).
 One of the most popular Slackbot's lets people post random gifs based on phrases into a channel from Giphy.